 It might help you to know:

-- Scary thoughts are a very common symptom of postpartum depression.
+- Scary thoughts are a very common symptom of postpartum depression and anxiety.

 - Scary thoughts are negative, repetitive, unwanted, intrusive thoughts that can bombard you at any time.
 They can come out of nowhere.